florent37/WearKit/README.md

 Modal Sheets - Page
 --------

-In Wearkit,  the navigation is based on Page.
+In Wearkit, navigation is based on Pagination.
+The user switch from right to left to switch from one to another page.

-The user switch from right to left to change current displayed page.
+Each page is divided in two sections.

-Each page is divided into two sections, the main content, displayed at least on all the height of the wear screen, and the secondary content, displayed below.
+The main content, displayed at least on full height of the wear screen ; and the secondary content, displayed below.

 ![alt sample](https://raw.githubusercontent.com/florent37/WearKit/master/wear/src/main/res/drawable/sample_content1.png)
 ![alt sample](https://raw.githubusercontent.com/florent37/WearKit/master/wear/src/main/res/drawable/sample_content2.png)

-To enable Paged navigation, add a Pager to your activity layout
+To enable Pagination, add a Pager to your activity layout

 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"